Mill Scale on the joint of the mild steel you’re planning to weld is an impurity on the surface of your weld.

 2. Mill Scale Removal With Normal White Vinegar

 This is the cheapest solution if not the quickest method of removing mill scale before MIG welding.
 Similar to Muriatic Acid use this is a dipping or spraying on method.
 White vinegar is less acidic and so overall safer to use.

 You will need a bucked or a tank suitable for containing acid.
 Yes vinegar is not quite as strong but that does not mean it won’t eat through a container given time.
 A lid that can be closed it good as it just keeps the vinegar smell contained.

-What Vinegar to Use
+What Vinegar To Use

 Any normal household white vinegar can be used, sourced at your local market, Wall Mart or on line.

-I like this one from Amazon 30% Pure Vinegar - Home and Garden 1 Gallon.
+I like this one from Amazon 30% Pure Vinegar – Home and Garden 1 Gallon. (*Paid Link)

-Preparation for Using White Vinegar
+Preparation For Using White Vinegar

 A good pair of gloves suitable for acids.
 If you use your hands that white vinegar will seek out any cuts of scratches you have and they will sting like hell.
 Perhaps consider using goggles because a splash of vinegar in the eye will not be pleasant.

-Dipping with White Vinegar
+Dipping With White Vinegar